sparrowwallet/frigate/README.md

 ### Notifications

-Once subscribed, the client will receive notifications as results are returned from the scan with the following signature:
+Once subscribed, the client will receive notifications as results are returned from the scan with the following signature.
+All historical (`progress` < `1.0`) results **must** be sent before current (up to date) results:

 ```
 blockchain.silentpayments.subscribe(subscription, progress, history)